moeketsisegalo/similarity_application/README.md

 ## Installation

 To build and run the application, Docker needs to be installed on your system.
+1.Install Docker by visiting the official Docker website and downloading the appropriate version for your operating system: https://www.docker.com/get-started

-1. Clone this repository:
+2. Clone this repository:
 ```bash
 git clone https://github.com/moeketsisegalo/similarity_application.git
 ```

-2.Navigate to the project directory:
+3.Navigate to the project directory:
 ```bash
 cd similarity_application
 ```

-3.Build the Docker image:
+4.Build the Docker image:
 ```bash
 docker build -t similarity_app .
 ```
 ![Screenshot](Screenshots_semantic/Screenshot%202023-05-17%20at%2013.17.50.png)

 ## Usage
-4.Run the Docker container:
+5.Run the Docker container:
 ```bash
 docker run -it similarity_app
 ```